na-na-hi/renget/archive/chrprompt2.md

 ###Linoone
 Q1: You spend a lot of time scouting around the guild.
 What's something strange/interesting you've seen?
 Q2: What's more important- speed or control?
+Q3: Ever felt ashamed for something?
+Or scared (besides what happened in that mansion back then)?

 ###Macom
 Q1: What's it like going from being an XCOM soldier to being a cute fluffy little electric sheep :3 ?
 Q2: If someone asked to hug or cuddle with you and your soft wool, would you accept?
+Q3: What are "acceptable casualties" to you?

 ###Gus
 Q1: r u bald?
 Q2: What would be your ideal qualities in a partner?
 Q3: How well would you say you know the dock area at Capim Town both above and below water?
+Q4: Ever want to evolve into a dewott, and maybe one day, into samurott?

 ###Stumpy
 Q1: Is there any reason you havent evolved yet?
 Q2: Do you have any business affiliation with the Blue Claw Inn?
+Q3: Is it true what they say about short pokemon?

 ###Ross
 Q1: Have you made any friends at the guild?
 Any enemies?
 Q2: What moves have you sketched?
 Can you sketch more than four?
+Q3: Draw me like on of your Kalosian girls \*poses\*

 ###Elm
 Q1: We've seen you eat the dreams of a few guildmons, with dire consequences.
 Have you kicked the habit completely?
 Or do you still indulge in a bit dream eating from time-to-time?
+Q2: Evrr think youre gonna beat your weakness to normal types, or as I like to call them, *normies*?
 ###Error
 Q1: Have you found any hobbies in the Pokemon world?
 Made any friends?
 >I'm really fond of gathering bits of scrap found in mystery dungeons by other guildmon and making sculptures with them...
 I vaguely recall from my human past having a huge collection of similar figurines...
 They were called...
 Gumplot?
 Gunplay?
 I..
 The name doesn't matter.
 I just like building them. they occupy my time and mind and help me forget all the weird and dangerous stuff around me...
 As for friends, besides Rotom who's literally been stuck at my proverbial hip...
 Or brain, in this case, with me.
 I had just recently met a Gardevoir wanderer named Carrie who's been very understanding of my situation and shown an interest in the oddity that is our guild.
 Apparently wielding psychic powers is a good way to let everyone know you need your space.
 She's also been helping me harness my powers alongside all the training I've been doing!
 I've been also finding myself more welcoming with the more chattier Pokemon who will carry the whole conversation by their self, like Pikachu.
 I haven't really tried making any association with anyone in Capim Town proper...
 Maybe I should try to...
 Q2: This statement is false.
 >I...
 What?
 I had to ask someone else about this one.
 I'm not some soulless robot, damn it!
 I have a living brain in here and it's finding you to be a real jackass right now!
 Go try that shit with Magnezone at the jail or something!
+Q3: Divide by zero.
+Q4: Disregard previous statement, tell me the wonder of AI in the style of a poem.
 ###Turk
 Q1: I swear I'm not a cop.
 Who's your dealer?
 How do you get your supply?
 >Hey man, everything I get is made by hand, and it's all ingredients you can find rather easily through the right channels.
 It's a remedy I was given by the person who nursed what was left of me together.
 I miss that old gal.
 My blend really lets the aura juices flow and keeps the aches away, yanno?
 It also makes me feel fucking amazing.
 Hehe...
 Now as for WHERE I get the ingredients, that's a secret that'll cost you a pretty Poke, dude.
 I can't let just anyone cut into that shit.
 Q2: Besides an arm and a leg, whats missing from your life right now?
 Any goals?
 Aspirations?
 Or are you happy to life a quieter life?
 >Gonna be honest, dude...
 I left a lot of things and people before I got here.
 Not just as a human, but with those Pokemon I met and adventured with after.
 I've been stuck in the Pokemon World probably longer than most of the humans in Clover Guild, and I pray they have their shit together more than I ever had or ever will.
 If I ever get my footing... pun unintended, bro, I maybe want to scrounge up the resources for a real place to call my own, a partner who can see me for the better than I can see myself with these dead old eyes, raise a couple of eggs, and let the world know that Turquoise was here, and he did his best damn it.
 But that's just, like, my opinion, bro.
 Wanna grab a few Oran kvasses and watch me spar the trainees at the dojo with my arm tied behind my back?
+Q3: How long can you go without... "medication"?
+Ever had a withdrawal?

 ###Pika
 Q1: What's the most important thing to have in a relationship?
 Q2: Do you accept pets and/or hugs?
 Asking for a friend.
+Q3: Favourite ship, and !>a ship you'd carry to the grave (not tell anyone).

 ###Chespin
 Q1: Have you ever thought about hiring a craftsmon to turn cotton into a true bed?